sfhansen/mse246_project/reports/final_report.md

-##Model Evaluation
+###Portfolio Prediction

-###Test Set Prediction
+Using the optimal random forest model of expected loss fitted on the training set, we predicted the loss at default for loans in the portfolio.

-We calculate the expected loss and default probability of each loan in the portfolio of 500 loans by using the model of expected loss and best model of default probability.
+Because we used `percentage loss` as the response variable, we applied a sigmoid transformation to the expected loss predictions to ensure values ranged from 0 to 1.

-###Simulate Distribution of Total Loss
+In addition, we used our optimal Cox proportional hazards model from section 3.2 to estimate the one-year and five-year default probabilities of loans in the portfolio.
+This procedure resulted in a data frame of the 500 portfolio loans that included the one- and five-year default probabilities along with respective estimates of loss at default.

-To estimate the value at risk, we generate simulations of the loan losses for the portfolio in batches.
-For each batch of 10'000 portfolio simulations, we compute the value at risk and expected shortfall and store them.
-We then take the average value at risk and calculate confidence interval for both metrics.
+##Simulating Total Loss Distribution

-##Plot Expected Loss Distributions
+To estimate the value at risk, we generated simulations of the loan losses for the portfolio in batches.
+For each batch of 10,000 portfolio simulations, we computed the value at risk and expected shortfall and stored them.
+We then took the average value at risk and calculated confidence interval for both metrics.

-The following plots show the Total loss distribution in percentage of the total porftolio nominal for 100'000 portfolio simulations.
+The following plots show the total loss distribution in percentage of the total porftolio nominal for 100,000 portfolio simulations.
 Further, we get an average loss of 0.7519071% for the one year ahead period and 4.1222375% for five years.